 - A completed application form.
 Incomplete applications will not be processed.

-- The $50 non-refundable application fee (checks and money orders only).
-Make check or money order payable to "Inova Histology Program" and write "Code 355850" on the memo line.
+- The $50 non-refundable application fee.
+Online payment, checks or money orders accepted.
+(For checks or money orders, make the check or money order payable to "Inova Histology Program" and write “Code 135512519” on the memo line.)

 - The official college transcripts from each college/university attended.